johnrsibert/JonzPandemic/index.md

 ![](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/CFR_all_5.png)
 The relationship between reported cases and reported deaths for the 5 largest counties in the United States (Los Angeles CA, New York City NY, Cook County IL, Maricopa County AZ, and Harris TX) since the beginning of the pandemic.
-Each dot represents
+Each dot represents one record.
-one record.
 The number of deaths is low when the number of cases is less than 100, but increases regularly in proportion to the number of cases for all counties.
 The gray diagonal lines indicate mortality rates ranging from 0.5% to 8% of reported cases.
 When the number of cases exceeds 1000 the dots begin to form lines tracing the history of each county.
 Even with this relative small number of counties, the trajectories seem to converge to mortality rates between 1% and 2%.

-##### Deaths vs Cases
+##### Deaths vs Cases, 1000 Counties
 ![](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/CFR_all_1000.png)
 Relationship between reported cases and reported deaths for the 1000 most populous counties in the United States.
 The large number counties makes it difficult to differentiate the complete history of a single county hidden in the mess of colored dots.
-Nevertheless the general trend of the swam of points trajectories converge to a mortality rates between 1% and 2%.
+Nevertheless the general trend of the swam of points converges to a mortality rates between 1% and 2%.

 ##### Case Fatality Ratio